yourenoticed/control_work/README.md

 ![getting the array](pics/input.png)

 The next step is to find out the size of the array we're going to return.
-For that I need make a new variable **size** = 0 and to go through the entire **elements** array using for loop (from 0 to elements.Length with increment) and increment **size** every time the element length is less than or equal to three.
+For that I need to make a new variable **size** = 0 and to go through the entire **elements** array using for loop (from 0 to elements.Length with increment) and increment **size** every time the element length is less than or equal to three.

 ![finding size](pics/find_amount_of_elms.png)